wadmp/wadmp.github.io/src/gen3/docs/device monitoring/collecting-data/README.md

 ### Example: Monitoring Cellular Data Usage

 For example you can observe the actual cellular data usage on the Monitoring tab of the device like this, after you make visible Data Up+Down Field in the Table (click on eye icon), and add charts for Data Up+Down Field.
-See [Dashboards & Widgets](/gen3/explanations/dashboards%20&%20Widgets/) for more information on how to work with widgets and table. <!--  need to check the link after I finish splitting all the sections to edit the internal links. -->
+See [Dashboards & Widgets](https://docs.wadmp.com/gen3/docs/dashboards%20&%20Widgets/customization-of-views) for more information on how to work with widgets and table. <!-- new link -->

 ![CSV export](../../images/monitoring/data-device.png)